-Provide supplemental water in the form of for shallow wetlands wetland dependent wildlife.
-Applicable even in areas where water is not a critical limiting factor upland species of for wildlife.
-May include seasonally available water such as greentree reservoirs, specific shallow roost pond development, seasonally flooded crops and other areas, artificially created wetlands, marsh restoration-development-protection, prairie pothole restoration/development/protection, and moist soil management.
+Provide supplemental water in the form of shallow wetlands for dependent wildlife. wetland Applicable even in areas where water is not a critical limiting factor for upland species of wildlife.
+May include seasonally available water such as greentree reservoirs, specific shallow roost pond development, seasonally flooded crops and other areas, artificially created wetlands. marsh restoration-developmentprotection, prairie pothole restoration/development/protection, and moist soil management.
 Based on wildlife needs and suitability of the property, the annual manipulation with control structures is desirable.
 Minimum requirement of one marsh/wetland restored or developed per 10 years; or annual water management of project or existing wetland.
 Call for TPWD OR NRCS for professional assistance when creating/enhancing wetlands.

-WELL/TROUGHS/WINDMILL OVERFLOW/OTHER WILDLIFE WATERING FACILITIES

-Designing and implementing water systems that provide supplemental water for wildlife and provide habitat for wetland plants.
-This practice may include modifying existing water systems to make water more accessible to wildlife (eg. fenced windmill overflows available to wildlife on the ground).
-It may also include drilling wells if necessary and/or constructing pipelines to distribute water and/or diverting water with specialized wildlife watering facilities.
+WELL/TROUGHS/WINDMILL OVERFLOW/OTHER WILDLIFE WATERING FACILITIES constructing pipelines to distribute water and/or diverting water with specialized wildlife watering facilities.
 Water may be distributed on a 1⁄4 mile basis to enhance distribution and abundance of a variety of wildlife species.
 A minimum of one project per 10 years must be completed to qualify.
 Consistent water management for wildlife at sites qualifies.
-Proposed Well/Troughs/Windmill Overflow/Other Wildlife Watering Facility Project(s) may include: (see Appendix O):